MW 10x10 / N38 - neodymium magnet

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Possible danger to health from tiny fragments of magnets can be dangerous, in case of ingestion, which is crucial in the context of child safety.
-Additionally, tiny parts of these magnets can be problematic in medical diagnosis after entering the body.
+- Potential hazard arising from small pieces of magnets can be dangerous, when accidentally ingested, which is crucial in the aspect of protecting young children.
+It's also worth noting that tiny parts of these devices can be problematic in medical diagnosis when they are in the body.

 Dust and powder from neodymium magnets are flammable.